scheidan/CAIRS-Tutorial/README.md

 a MWL.

-First, we assume a rain gauge that measures the rain intensity at one point in time and space (without integration).
-The first step is to define the observation model, that is the *logarithm* of the conditional probability density to observe a signal give the the true rain intensity:
+First, we assume a rain gauge that measures the rain intensity at one point in time and space (i.e. without integration).
+We have to define the observation model, that is the *logarithm* of the conditional probability density to observe a signal given the true rain intensity

-log p(signal | rain intensity)
+log p(signal | rain intensity) .

 In _CAIRS_ this is a function that takes the signal `S` and the vector `R` of rain intensities as input: